itsmattjones/fi-api-signtool/README.md

 ﻿# FI.API Sign Tool

-.NET 6 tool to help with signing payloads correctly
+.NET 8 tool to help with signing payloads correctly.

 This sample ClearBank® code is intended to provide Financial Institutions examples to help integrate with ClearBank®’s live API.
 All information provided by ClearBank® is provided "as is" and without any implied warranty, representation, condition or otherwise, regarding its accuracy or completeness.